byllgrim/tii/README.md

 Usage:
 `cd` into the `irc` directory and launch `tii`.
-The `out` file will be shown in terminal, along with the selected channel, and an input line at the bottom.
+The `out` file will be shown in terminal, along with a channel list and an input line at the bottom.

+    ^L next channel
+    ^H prev channel
+    ^N next server
+    ^P prev server
-Next channel ^L, prev channel ^H, clear input ^U.
+    ^U clear input
+    ^C exit tii